Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain

 that commute with the Hamiltonian and with each other.
 As they square to unity, they take eigenvalues $\pm 1$.

 { \it{Exactly solvable point}.}---When $\theta=\frac{\pi}{4}$, the linear and bilinear couplings are positive and equal.
 The Hamiltonian can be written as a sum of projectors,

 The $\hat{P}$ operators here project onto maximal values of angular momentum along the bond direction --- see Supplement\cite{supplementary}.
 This is in contrast to the AKLT Hamiltonian where we project onto maximal total spin.
+As in the AKLT model, the projection operators here do not commute on neighbouring bonds.

 Any state that is annihilated by all projection operators must necessarily be a ground state.
 We construct such states as follows.
 We fractionalize the spin-1 moment on each site into two spin-$\frac{1}{2}$ objects or spinons, `left' (L) and `right' (R).
 We may then write $\hat{S}_{j}^\lambda \rightarrow \hat{\sigma}_{j,L}^\lambda+\hat{\sigma}_{j,R}^\lambda$, where $\sigma$'s represent spin-$\frac{1}{2}$ operators and $\lambda=x,y$ or $z$.
 We next take pairs of spinons close to the centre of each bond and place them in a `bond-state'.
 The bond-states here are defined as: \begin{itemize} \item Singlet: $\vert s\rangle = \frac{1}{\sqrt{2}} \left\{\vert \! \uparrow \downarrow \rangle - \vert \!\downarrow \uparrow \rangle \right\}$, \item Triplet-x: $\vert t_x \rangle = \frac{1}{\sqrt{2}} \left\{\vert \!\uparrow \uparrow \rangle - \vert \!\downarrow \downarrow \rangle \right\}$, \item Triplet-y: $\vert t_y \rangle = \frac{i}{\sqrt{2}} \left\{\vert \!\uparrow \uparrow \rangle + \vert\! \downarrow \downarrow \rangle \right\}$. \end{itemize} The singlet state has net zero moment along any direction.
 The triplet-$\lambda$ state has net zero moment along direction $\lambda$, where $\lambda=x,y$.
 We now form bond-states according to Fig.~\ref{fig.cartoon}.
 On each X bond, we have a two-fold choice between a singlet and a triplet-x, both of which have zero net moment in the spin-x direction.
 The net bond-spin along X is given by